Nat Adderley: 1950s

 The turning point in the Adderley brothers' careers occurred on a trip to New York in 1955.
 The brothers stopped by the Café Bohemia in Greenwich Village when bassist Oscar Pettiford was playing.
 Both of them showed up ready to play.
-Cannonball was asked to sit in because the regular saxophonist was out, and he overwhelmed the musicians.
+Cannonball was asked to sit in because the regular saxophonist, Jerome Richardson was out, and he overwhelmed the musicians.
 Then Nat was pulled on stage, and everyone was equally impressed.
 This appearance was enough to renew their careers.
 Job offers began pouring in, and Nat recorded for the first time that year.

 The brothers moved to New York City, founding the bop group Cannonball Adderley Quintet in 1956.
-Due to lack of popular interest, they disbanded the group in 1957.
+Due to a lack of popular interest, they disbanded the group in 1957.
 Nat played for trombonist J. J. Johnson for a couple of years and ended up in the Woody Herman sextet.
-Cannonball gained a higher profile, joining the Miles Davis sextet alongside John Coltrane in time to record the album Kind of Blue.
+Cannonball gained a higher profile and joined the Miles Davis sextet alongside John Coltrane in time to record the album Kind of Blue.

 In 1959, the Cannonball Adderley Quintet reunited.
 This time around the group was more successful and had its first hit, "This Here", written by pianist Bobby Timmons.
 The group sound became known as soul jazz, starting the genre.
 The quintet also played hard bop, as everyone in the group had been influenced by bebop and wanted to continue a virtuosic tradition.
 Soul jazz kept the group popular, while hard bop gave the musicians a chance to challenge themselves and demonstrate their abilities.

 1960s

 During the 1960s, Adderley acted as cornetist, composer, and manager for the quintet.
 While he kept the band in order, he also composed some of the group's most successful songs.
 His most successful song was "Work Song" (January 1960), a hard bop tune.
 Adderley called it his "Social Security song" due to the steady flow of income over the years from royalty payments when others recorded the song.
 "Work Song" is now considered a jazz standard.
 His other popular songs include "Jive Samba", "Hummin'", "Sermonette", and "The Old Country".

-While he was an integral part of the Cannonball Adderley Quintet, this was not the only project occupying his time in his career as professional jazz musician.
+While he was an integral part of the Cannonball Adderley Quintet, this was not the only project occupying his time in his career as a professional jazz musician.
 Since moving to New York, he had been recording outside the Adderley group.
 He worked with Kenny Clarke, Wes Montgomery, and Walter Booker.

 Other projects included the film A Man Called Adam (1966).
 In the film, Sammy Davis Jr.'s character plays the trumpet.
 Since Davis could not himself play the trumpet, Adderley was hired to ghost everything that the character played.
 His other significant project during this time was a musical.
 He and his brother wrote Shout Up a Morning based on the folk hero John Henry.
 While this project started as a collaboration, work was interrupted when Cannonball died from a stroke.